42-AI/bootcamp_machine-learning/day04/ex04/ex04_interlude2.md

-# Ansewer to the vectorization problem
+# Answers to the vectorization problem

 How to vectorize the following?